AnkitSharma-007/blogsite/README.md

 # Configuring firebase
 We will create a project on firebase and configure cloud firestore database for it.
-We will use this database for our angular application. the steps are shown below.
+We will use this database for our angular application.
+The steps are shown below.

 ### Creating a project on firebase
 To create a new project on firebase follow the steps mentioned below.